97 tech companies sign brief detailing harms of US travel ban

-Many notable tech industry giants including Apple, Facebook, Google, Microsoft, and Zynga have signed a legal brief to indicate that the selective immigration ban signed by the US President substantially harms US companies.
+Many notable tech industry giants including video game firm Zynga, as well as tech/game crossover companies such as Apple, Facebook, Google, & Microsoft have signed a legal brief to indicate that the selective immigration ban signed by the US President substantially harms US companies.

 According to Recode, 97 companies signed the brief in total, most of which fall within the tech industry.